bigfix/developer.bigfix.com/site/pages/relevance/guide/session/stataggregation.md

 totals <time interval> of <statistic range>
 ```

 Used for downsampling (condensing) bins.
-Totals over the specified range, producing a new series of bins with length determined by the time interval.
-The resulting range will start and end on a multiple of the time interval.
-For example if you ask for day bins, the result will start and end at midnight.
-If the time interval is not a multiple of the the length of the starting bin of the range, this Inspector throws NoSuchObject.
+Totals over the specified range, producing a new series of
+bins with length determined by the time interval.
+The resulting range will start and end on a multiple
+of the time interval.
+For example, if you ask for day bins, the result will start and end at midnight.
+If the time interval is not a multiple of the length of the starting bin of the range, this
+Inspector throws NoSuchObject.

 ## Using Linear Projections
 A bin represents two-dimensional data: values collected over a range of time.
 When the time range for a bin is large, we can look for trends in the way the values change over time.
 The "linear fit of <statistical bin>" Inspector uses the least-squares method to fit a line through the data in the bin.
 The linear projection it returns has the following floating-point properties: